SoftUni-Internal/interactive-content/EN/00-Databases-Advanced-Course-Intro/00-Databases-Advanced-Course-Intro.md

 - Your homework is mainly work in class!
   - lessons slides + videos + live demos + exercises
   - homework only exercises
-- How to submit your homework
-  - you can submit your homework in the **platform**

 ## Resources